ezrajustin/buzztracker/README.md

 `sudo wget https://repo1.maven.org/maven2/net/java/dev/jets3t/jets3t/0.9.4/jets3t-0.9.4.jar`
 `sudo wget https://repo1.maven.org/maven2/com/amazonaws/aws-java-sdk/1.11.30/aws-java-sdk-1.11.30.jar`

 At this point, we have a huge repo of Twitter JSON data (i.e., 3TB+ for one year's worth of Twitter data from July 2018 to July 2019!) sitting in our S3 bucket, but we want to preprocess it in Spark before loading it into Elasticsearch (ES) so that we don't overload ES and so that we can enable ES to run more quickly.
 We will use ES as our database and search/querying engine.
 ES is a great tool for this use case because ES is designed to do all sorts of string/textual analyses at scale--and very quickly!

+Note: The raw Twitter archive data includes over 200 possible fields!
+But we only need a few of these fields for our purposes.

 In the `Ingestion` folder, you'll also find the `json_to_spark_to_es.py` script, which we want to run for a specified date range of interest  (see file itself for more specifics on how to execute with specific arguments/flags in CLI).
 This script does a few things for each day of your specified date range:
 * Reads Twitter JSON files to Spark DataFrame